 It may be confusing when people talk about continents.
 The number of continents in the world depends on where you are located or where you studied.
-In the United Kingdom, Australia, the United States and other English-speaking countries, in many parts of Western Europe, the Philippines, Pakistan, India and China, students are taught that there are 7 continents.
+In the United Kingdom, Australia, the United States, and other English-speaking countries, in many parts of Western Europe, the Philippines, Pakistan, India and China, only learn about 7 continents.
 The 7 continents (smallest to largest) include Australia/Oceania, Europe, Antarctica, South America, North America, Africa and Asia.

 In Japan, Eastern Europe and Russia, students learn that there are only 6 continents: Eurasia, South America, North America, Australia/Oceania, Antarctica and Africa.

-Another is the 6-continent combined-America model, which is taught in France, Greece, Latin America, Romania, Spain, Portugal and Italy.
+Another is the 6-continent combined-America model.
+They teach this model in France, Greece, Latin America, Romania, Spain, Portugal and Italy.
 It includes Australia, Antarctica, the Americas, Europe, Asia and Africa.

-In some areas, only 5 continents are recognized: Australia, the Americas, Europe, Asia and Africa.
+In some areas, they only recognize 5 continents: Australia, the Americas, Europe, Asia and Africa.
 They exclude Antarctica because it is uninhabited.
-This model is used in the Olympic Flag, Olympic Charter and the United Nations.
+They use this model in the Olympic Flag, Olympic Charter and the United Nations.

-As you can see, Africa is included no matter the number of continents there is in the world.
+As you can see, Africa is part of every model of teaching.
 The African continent places second to Asia in terms of size and population.
 It covers 6% the total surface area and 20% of the entire land area of the Earth.
 In 2016, Africa’s population was 1.2 billion, representing 16% of the human population in the world.

 The African continent comprises 54 sovereign countries, 2 de facto independent states (with no or limited recognition) and 9 territories, located in the Northern and Southern hemispheres.
 The largest among the countries is Algeria.
 The Seychelles is the smallest country off the coast.
 On the continental mainland, Gambia is the smallest country.

 The size of the continent means that its linguistic diversity is high.
-UNESCO estimates that about 2,000 languages are spoken in Africa, while most estimates place the number to be over 1,000.
-The sheer size of Africa makes it difficult to map all the languages, meaning there could be more that are still undiscovered and undocumented today.
+UNESCO estimates that people use about 2,000 in Africa.
+However, most estimates place the number over 1,000.
+The sheer size of Africa makes it difficult to map all the languages.
+So, this means that there are still undiscovered and undocumented languages today.

-Almost all of Africa was colonized by Europe, thus the continent’s principal languages are English, French and Arabic.
+Europe colonized almost all of Africa.
+And that’s why continent’s principal languages are English, French and Arabic.
 French, the 14th most spoken language, has 76.1 million first language (L1) speakers in 53 countries.
 Arabic is ranked third, according to the 20th Edition of Ethnologue, with 295 million L1 speakers located in 295 countries.
 English is the third most spoken language across the world today, with 372 million L1 speakers living in 106 countries.

 The majority of native English speakers in Africa are in South Africa.
 Majority of the population of Zimbabwe, Uganda, Zambia, Tanzania, Swaziland, Sudan, Sierra Leone, Seychelles, Rwanda, Nigeria, Namibia, Mauritius, Liberia, Lesotho, Kenya, Ghana, Cameroon and Botswana also speak English.